grocky/infrastructure/websites/blog.rockygray.com/content/posts/Desk-Build/index.md

 ## The Process

 The process actually started in the store.
 The only size available in the depth that I needed were `8ft` and `4ft`.
-The nook in my basement could accommodate a `6ft` desk so I had the store rep cut the counter top down to size.
+The nook in my basement could accommodate a `6ft` desk, so I had the store rep cut the counter top down to size.
 I figured this would be light work for the [big panel saw](https://www.lowes.com/pl/Panel-saws-Saws-Power-tools-Tools/878407644) they had.
 Oh, boy, was I wrong.
 The saw damn near burned through its motor.
 I don't know if this was because the rep that was making the cut was inexperienced or because it wasn't designed to cut thick cuts like butcher block (it's `1 3/4in` thick),